st-rm-ng/SpringApp/README.md

 5. After creating the user, save the Access Key ID and Secret Access Key securely in GitHub and also download csv file with them.

-### Enable Billing Alerts
-1. Log in to AWS Console with your root account
-2. Go to your account name in the top right corner → "My Account"
-3. Scroll to "Billing preferences" and check:
-   - "Receive Billing Alerts"
-   - "Receive PDF Invoice By Email"
-4. Click "Save preferences"

 ## 2. Create S3 Bucket and DynamoDB Table for Terraform State